wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   certificate.
-This means that there is not a hard requirement on the uptime / reachability of the certificate publication server.
+   This means that there is not a hard requirement on the reachability of the certificate publication server.

                          +------------+
         +------+         |Certificate |